An Answered Prayer

 “For the first time throughout this ordeal, I had a moment of peace.
 I knew deep down everything was going to be OK.
 It never crossed my mind that we might lose Daniel.
 That was the grace of God,” said Gabriella.

 A day or so later, the doctor in charge of the NICU came into Gabriella’s room, where she was still recovering from her C-section.
 She came to inform Gabriella that Daniel may need to receive a process called extracorporeal membrane oxygenation or ECMO as a precaution.
 ECMO is used in critical care situations, when the heart and lungs need help so they can heal.
 This method allows the blood to “bypass” the heart and lungs, allowing these organs to rest and heal.
-Because that particular hospital did not have access to one, he would need to be transported to The Children’s Hospital of San Antonio (CHofSA).
+Because that particular hospital did not have access to one, he would need to be transported to CHRISTUS Children's.

-The transport team at CHofSA arrived and spent three hours meticulously preparing Daniel for the trip to CHofSA.
+The transport team at CHRISTUS Children's arrived and spent three hours meticulously preparing Daniel for the trip to CHRISTUS Children's.

 When Daniel arrived, he was immediately put under the care of Dr. Cheryl Motta and Sarah, one of his nurses.
 Dr. Maria Pierce was also on the team, a family friend of Gabriella’s, and told her and Andrew that she would take care of their baby as if he were her own grandson.